jensenpat/wordsearch/README.md

 2. On Unix: chmod +x wordsearch and run it: ./wordsearch
 3. On Windows: python wordsearch

-After installing, you can learn some great tips and tricks after installing by typing "man wordsearch".
+After installing, you can learn some great tips and tricks by typing "man wordsearch".

 # Contributing: